Ohio State Route 517

 State Route 517 (SR 517) is an east–west state highway located in the northeastern quadrant of the U.S. state of Ohio.
 The western terminus of State Route 517 is in downtown Lisbon at a signalized intersection that marks the confluence of U.S. Route 30, State Route 45, State Route 154 and State Route 164.
 The eastern terminus is at the junction of State Route 7 and State Route 558 approximately 2 mi north of the village of Rogers.

 Established in the late 1930s, State Route 517 runs exclusively within Columbiana County, traversing through mainly rural terrain in the central and northeastern portions of the county.

 Route description

 State Route 517, which lies entirely within the northeastern portion of Columbiana County, is not included within the National Highway System, a network of routes deemed most important for the economy, mobility and defense of the nation.
+The route itself is only 8.5 miles long (13.68 km) and travels from Lisbon to East Fairfield, which is the quickest route between the two.
+It intersects with various other routes and is home to much residential housing.

 History

 Established in 1937 along the routing that it currently utilizes between downtown Lisbon and the junction of State Route 7 and State Route 558, State Route 517 has not experienced any major changes in alignment since its designation.